leopoldo8/rodrigo.leopoldo/README.md

 # About me

-Hi, my name's Rodrigo. =)
+Hi, my name's Rodrigo 🙂

 I'm 17.
 I study at IFSUL (High school and electronics technician course) in the morning and work as a Frontend developer at Nodo Digital in the afternoon.

-I've already developed web (and mobile) applications with VueJs, React Native, TypeScript, and many other technologies to find or/and solve a problem with this beautiful thing called logic.

-I particularly love music, innovation, technology, thinking out of the box, and group work, so working through it all is just amazing.
+I do love music, innovation, technology, thinking out of the box, and group work.
+Working through it all is just amazing.

+# What do I do?

+I (love to) help peolpe solve their problems with all type of technology.

+# What technologies do I have experiencied trough this years of developer?

+> Those paragraphs above could change very often, since I'm always learning something new

+I have been developing web and mobile applications since 2017.
+Trough this years, I have been mainly working with HTML5, CSS3 and Javascript (EcmaScript 6 and so on) and it majors frameworks (mostly React and React Native, but also Node, Jquery, Vue, TypeScript,  Next, Nuxt, Nest, among others).

+I also have some experience (but never worked for real) with MongoDB, MySQL, C, C#, C++, Java, Python, Godot, Unity, GDScript, Figma, Skecth and others technologies/tools.

 # This Project